coleifer/peewee/docs/peewee/sqlite.rst

       :rtype: JSONPath

       Access a specific key or array index in the JSON data.
-Returns a :class:`JSONPath` object, which exposes convenient methods for reading or modifying a particular part of a JSON object.
+Returns a :class:`JSONPath` object, which exposes methods for reading or modifying a particular part of a JSON object.

       Example: